Bachelor of Psychology

 It is important to me that you make the most of your experience in therapy and achieve the mental health goals you desire.

-I enjoy working with clients aged 10 and above.” – Keara Wood Psychologist
+I enjoy working with adults and teens.” – Keara Wood, Psychologist

 Keara’s areas of interest and passion are: